Master of Science in Telecommunication focus area in Security

 - Competence in security policies, processes, technology, and operations.

 A total of 40 credits is required.
-Students must complete both the Core Curriculum and the Focus Area Requirements.
+Students must complete both the Core Curriculum and the Concentration Requirements.

 MET CS 535 Computer Networks

 Overview of data communication and computer networks, including network hardware and software, as well as reference models, example networks, data communication services and network standardization.
 The OSI and the Internet (TCP/IP) network models are discussed.
 The course covers each network layer in details, starting from the Physical layer to towards the Application layer, and includes an overview of network security topics.
 Other topics covered include encoding digital and analog signals, transmission media, protocols. circuit, packet, message, switching techniques, internetworking devices, topologies.
 LANs/WANs, Ethernet, IP, TCP, UDP, and Web applications.
-Labs on network analysis. [ 4 cr. ]
+Labs on network analysis.
+Prereq: MET CS 575 and MET CS 201 or MET CS 231 or MET CS 232.
+Or instructor's consent.
+Restrictions: This course may not be taken in conjunction with MET CS 625 or MET CS 425 (undergraduate).
+Only one of these courses can be counted towards degree requirements. [ 4 cr. ]

 MET CS 575 Operating Systems